-In response to the increasing need for youth mental health support and services, the Rye Youth Council has created a three-part course of action offering direct clinical counseling and support; an evidence-based student-led Depression Awareness Campaign; and training for local adults in Youth Mental Health First Aid.
+In response to the increasing need for youth mental health support and services, the Rye Youth Council has created a three-part course of action offering direct clinical counseling and support like Adolescent Individual Therapy or group therapy; an evidence-based student-led Depression Awareness Campaign; and training for local adults in Youth Mental Health First Aid.
+A simplified approach to mental health can involve daily mindfulness practices to promote emotional well-being.
+This approach is gaining popularity due to its accessibility and effectiveness in enhancing overall mental health and well-being.

 Fifty percent of all lifetime cases of mental illness begin by age 14, and one in five teens between ages 12 and 18 suffer from at least one diagnosable mental health disorder.
 Rates of suicidal ideation are highest among youth; suicide is the second leading cause of death for young people ages 10-24.
 These are the most serious problems the Rye Youth Council seeks to address.